-If you are interested in honoring a loved one, you are able to purchase a survivor or in memory of poster for $50.
+If you are interested in honoring a loved one, you are able to purchase a survivor or in memory of poster for $10 (covers the cost of printing).
 The posters will be displayed at the conference.

 Des Moines University is located on a 22-acre campus in the heart of Des Moines, Iowa.
 Just west of downtown on Grand Avenue, the University is located in one of Des Moines' most prestigious neighborhoods.
 The campus is in a historic neighborhood filled with tree-lined streets and gracious older homes and businesses.
 Its central location makes it easy to access the rest of the city and outlying communities.
 The campus is close to the Des Moines International Airport, located on the bus line and just blocks from local shopping and downtown Des Moines.